newcastle-biostatistics/newcastle-biostatistics/content/projects/demo.md

   padding = ["20px", "0", "20px", "0"]
 +++

-The PHSI Biostatistics Research Group are involved in 47 projects (predominantly) clinical trials, covering a wide range of disease areas.
+The PHSI-BRG are involved in 47 projects, predominantly clinical trials, covering a wide range of disease areas.
 Some examples are given below.